Tohoku: Traditional Japan

 Travel to Hiraizumi (45 minutes by train, 1 change, all included), a village whose religious heritage is classified by UNESCO: Chuson-ji temple and its golden pavilion, the ancestor of the Kyoto temple, as well as the temples and magnificent Motsu-ji gardens.

 In the afternoon, we recommend an excursion to the Geibi Gorge or...the Genbi Gorge!
 Just one letter of difference and yet they differ on every count: the first, in the East, is peaceful and classified among the 100 most beautiful landscapes in Japan.
 The second, to the west, is winding but features an original cafe, which delivers your order to the other side of the river by zip line, to the sound of your national anthem!

-Upon arrival in Hiraizumi, you can check into your equivalent 3* ryokan.
+Upon arrival in Hiraizumi, you can check into your same category 3* ryokan.
 This is an opportunity to try out the hot springs (onsen), which are common in the region!

 The ryokans of Hiraizumi are scattered within a 15km radius of the village station.
 Some, such as the Shizukatei ryokan, offer free shuttle buses, while others require a taxi, which you will have to pay for yourself (about €15).

 In the evening, traditional Japanese dinner in your ryokan.

 Day 11 : Tohoku's most beautiful spa village

 You will then need to head to the north of Honshu island and its capital Aomori.
 However, we recommend a "stopover" in the area of Hanamaki, a pleasant spa town located 40 minutes by train (direct, included) from Hiraizumi, where you will have spent the night.